Arafat-Zaman/Arafat-Zaman/README.md

 - 💞️ I’m looking to collaborate on projects that make impact.
-- 📫 I am curios to hear back from you.
+- 📫 I am curious to hear back from you.